-Blur Vs Oasis: The Battle Of Britpop, 25 years on
+Blur Vs Oasis: The true story of the Battle Of Britpop

 Hysteria?
 Well, just a little.
 But when Blur moved the release date of their single Country House to the very same day that Oasis issued their single Roll With It, a challenge was thrown down.
 It was perfect for the press: the rough, working class, no-nonsense Northerners versus the pretentious, university-educated, hipster Southerners.

 At the time, both bands were in a transitional period.
 Blur had enjoyed huge success in 1994 with Parklife, which cemented them as one of Britain’s best rock bands after an unsure period in the early part of the decade.
 Meanwhile, fans were anticipating the release of a second Oasis album, after the enormous impact of their debut, Definitely Maybe.

 Up until the Spring of 1995, Oasis and Blur had been reasonably respectful towards each other, but once the Mancunian band had scored their first Number 1 with Some Might Say in April, things changed.
 Albarn later told the NME: “I went to their celebration party, y’know, just to say ‘Well done’.
 And Liam came over and, like he is, he goes, ‘Number fuckin’ One!’, right in my face.
 So I thought, ‘OK we’ll see…’”

 Creation label boss Alan McGee even revealed to Radio X that the track Digsy’s Dinner on Definitely Maybe was actually a “piss-take of Blur.
 I don't think Noel's ever admitted to that.
 It's a piss-take of that Britpop thing.
 It was Noel proving that he could do that in his sleep."

 Albarn admitted in the Blur documentary, No Distance Left To Run that ”Noel Gallagher used to take the piss out of me constantly and it really, really hurt at the time.
 Oasis were like the bullies I had to put up with at school."